 Pond water level is controlled mainly by discharge gate settings in Ponds E10 and E11 and continuous circulation (directional flow) in Ponds E10 and E11.
 Low water levels in summer in Pond E11 exposes the pond bottom and circulation is within the borrow ditches in Pond E11.

-Weir board settings are typically higher than pond water surface elevation in E11, with only higher high tides allowing supplemental intake from Mt.
+Discharge gate settings are typically 25% to maintain lower pond water surface elevation in E11, with only higher high tides allowing supplemental intake from Mt.
 Eden Creek (MEC).
-Gate and weir settings maintain lower water levels with adequate discharge below 44 ppt.
+Gate settings maintain lower water levels with adequate discharge below 44 ppt.
 Pond water levels vary by 0.5' over the course of weeks due to the influence of neap and spring tides and weather.

-The E11 WCS at MEC has deteriorated but remains operable.
-This WCS is to be repaired in 2018.
-Low water levels in the pond exposes the bottom and may be used for nesting birds but expose nests to predatation by mammals and raptors.
+The E11 WCS at MEC was repaired in 2020.
+Low water levels in the pond exposes the bottom and may be used for nesting birds but expose nests to predation by mammals and raptors.

-Discharge salinity is maintained below 44 ppt under normal operations.
+Discharge salinity is generally maintained below 44 ppt under normal operations.
 Increased outflow decreases the water level in the pond(s) and allows increased inflow at high tide to reduce residence time.
 Water levels in the ponds are affected by weather and weak or strong tides.
 Gate settings are periodically adjusted to maintain target WSE and salinity in the ponds.